 Mineral Creek to Iron Creek Gila National Forest, EABO mm 520, GET Seg 20 ALT mm 11

 I didn’t sleep well, partly because I was too hot in my quilt and also because my mind was playing stupid tricks on me.
 I had to leave my feet out of the footbox for half the night, it was so warm.
-Crazy that I was freezing my butt off just a week before.
-Then I dreamt that something was scraping at me inside my tent and it kept walking by.
+Crazy that I was freezing my butt off less than a week before.
+Then I dreamt that something was scraping at me inside my tent or that something kept walking by.
 The creek was so close and loud that it seemed to make noises that simulated other things.
-Perhaps it was also the sycamore.
+Perhaps it was also the sycamore whispering to me.
 So much for white noise.
 Still, it was such a nice spot.
 I was happy to be there.

 We also took lots of pictures.
 It’s such a funky little place.
 Someday perhaps I’ll get to stay in the inn and have a meal, rather than just walking around, peering in the windows and camping on the outskirts.
 We retraced our steps back to our packs, just in time to meet a father and son from Kansas driving the road but stopped at the trailhead.
 They’d intended to drive to Snow Lake but had decided to turn around based on reports of a fire nearby.
 This concerned us, because it was in the general vicinity of where we were headed.
 I tried to convince them that the road was still passable, mainly because I was interested in the prospects of a ride along the 15 mile road walk.
 But they had made up their minds, so I added that they should take their time visiting the ghost town on the return, hopefully drumming up some business for Niels the woodworker.